College Factual by our College Data Analytics Team

 #362 Most Popular Major

-Our 2023 Best Electromechanical Engineering Schools ranking analyzes 1 of these schools to determine the best overall colleges for electromechanical engineering students.
+Electromechanical Engineering was the 362nd most popular major in the 2021-2022 school year.
+Colleges in the United States reported awarding 32 degrees in this year alone.
+This year's Best Electromechanical Engineering Schools ranking compares 2 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of electromechanical engineering programs later in this article.

 Best Electromechanical Engineering Schools by Degree